MatthijsHak/MetalDock/docs/docs/run.md

 * Replace M with the metal symbol of the new metal atom that you are going to optimize
 * Replace Rii with the sum of vdW radii of two like atoms (in Angstrom)
 * Replace Vol with the atomic solvation volume (in Angstrom^3)

+Use this parameter file as well for the next step in creating the dataset files.
+If you do not do this you will receive errors that the atom type is not found.

 #### 2. Set Up the Dataset Directory
 Create a dataset directory in the mc directory to store your dataset: